 The reality is that health professionals say the vaccine can help prevent HPV among both males and females if received before they're sexually active.

-Research shows the vaccine does not have any dangerous side effects according to The Global Advisory Committee on Vaccine Safety of the World Health Organization and the CDC says "no serious safety concerns were identified in these clinical trials.
+"no serious safety concerns were identified in these clinical trials.
 FDA only licenses a vaccine if it is safe, effective, and the benefits outweigh the risks.
 CDC and FDA continue to monitor HPV vaccines to make sure they are safe and beneficial for the public."

 "The misconception probably comes from the way the Gardasil vaccination was marketed," says Dr. Vikram Agrawal a Pediatrician at UnityPoint.
 "It was marketed as a vaccination that prevents cervical cancer and cervical cancer is obviously in females.
 The boys are also at risk of getting genital warts and in some stages, some boys can also get inner-genital warts too.
 Anal warts, genital warts and throat cancers too.
 These all diseases and cancers can be prevented by getting the HPV vaccination in boys too," Dr. Agrawal adds.